dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/c-user-guide.md

     DLR_DestroyInstance(dlr);
     ```

-You can find the similar complete source code for this application in `[INSTALLATION FOLDER]\Samples\HelloWorldC`.
+You can download the entire source code from [here].

 ### Build and run the project